Optimal Non-Adaptive Group Testing with One-Sided Error Guarantees: Introduction

 \subsection{Prior Work}

-Dorfman's original scheme \cite{dorf} consisted of splitting up the items into disjoint groups, and including all items of each group in a single test.
+Dorfman's original scheme \cite{dorf} was a two-stage adaptive algorithm consisting of splitting up the items into disjoint groups, and including all items of each group in a single test.
 All items in negative tests are marked as non-defective, while the remaining items in positive tests are subsequently tested individually.
 While this does indeed beat individual testing, such a scheme is highly suboptimal when the number of defectives is sufficiently sparse relative to the number of items.

-In the sparse setting (namely, $k = \Theta(n^{\theta})$ with $\theta \in (0,1)$), there exists a ubiquitous lower bound of $ \big(T \geq k\log_{2}\frac{n}{k}\big)(1-o(1))$ on the number of tests required to obtain a vanishing probability of error, regardless of adaptivity or non-adaptivity.
+In the sparse setting (namely, $k = \Theta(n^{\theta})$ with $\theta \in (0,1)$), there exists a ubiquitous lower bound of $ T \geq \big( k\log_{2}\frac{n}{k}\big)(1-o(1))$ on the number of tests required to obtain a vanishing probability of error, regardless of adaptivity or non-adaptivity.
 This bound is known as the counting bound \cite{baldassini2013capacity}.
 The intuition behind this bound stems from the fact that $\log_{2}{n \choose k} = \big(k \log_{2}\frac{n}{k}\big)\big(1+o(1)\big)$ bits are required to describe the defective set, and each test can provide at most 1 bit of information since the test outcomes are binary.
 This intuition can easily be made precise using standard information theoretic tools such as Fano's inequality \cite[Theorem 1]{chan2011non}, which implies we cannot obtain an arbitrarily small probability of error with fewer tests.
-This result has also been strengthened to obtain a strong converse bound stating that $\bP(\hat{S} \neq S) \to 1$ as $n \to \infty$ when $T \leq \left(k\log_{2}\frac{n}{k}\right)(1-\epsilon)$ for arbitrarily small $\epsilon > 0$ \cite[Thm.~3.1]{baldassini2013capacity}.
+This result has also been strengthened to obtain a strong converse bound stating that $\bP(\hat{S} \neq S) \to 1$ as $n \to \infty$ when $T \leq \left(k\log_{2}\frac{n}{k}\right)(1-\epsilon)$ for arbitrarily small $\epsilon > 0$ \cite[Theorem~3.1]{baldassini2013capacity}.